jtomasevic/evax/README.md

 Evax is library inspired by Redux, especially with concept of `actions` and `action creators`.
 The main difference is in reducer implementation.

 In Redux reducers are usually implemented as function receiving state and action, and returning new state.
 This is tipically done using switch/case when we merege action result with new state.
 > This is still and experiment.
 There is no still npm for Evax library.
-Instead fro now it's in lib folder
+Instead for now it's in lib folder

 ## Response on action result